Cell differentiation and patterning Cell transformation Tumor progression and tumor microenvironment Cancers of female reproductive organs

 |1994-1997||Research Fellowship, Research School of Biological Sciences, The Australian National University, Canberra|

-Associate Professor (with tenure), Department of Systems Biology, Division of Cancer Medicine, University of Texas MD Anderson Cancer Center, Houston, TX, 2007 - 2013
+Associate Professor, Department of Systems Biology, Division of Cancer Medicine, University of Texas MD Anderson Cancer Center, Houston, TX, 2007 - 2013

-Assistant Professor (tenure-track), Department of Systems Biology, Division of Cancer Medicine, University of Texas MD Anderson Cancer Center, Houston, TX, 2004 - 2007
+Assistant Professor, Department of Systems Biology, Division of Cancer Medicine, University of Texas MD Anderson Cancer Center, Houston, TX, 2004 - 2007

 Faculty member, Graduate School of Biomedical Sciences, University of Texas Health Sciences Center at Houston, Houston, TX, 2002 - Present

-Assistant Professor (tenure-track), Department of Gynecologic Oncology and Reproductive Medicine, University of Texas MD Anderson Cancer Center, Houston, TX, 2002 - 2003
+Assistant Professor, Department of Gynecologic Oncology and Reproductive Medicine, Division of Surgery, University of Texas MD Anderson Cancer Center, Houston, TX, 2002 - 2003

-Research Associate (RFA), Department of Department of Pathology, Johns Hopkins University School of Medicine, Baltimore, MD, 2000 - 2002
+Research Associate (RFA), Department of Pathology, Johns Hopkins University School of Medicine, Baltimore, MD, 2000 - 2002

 Institutional Committee Activities